 - Join the Community.
 There are Facebook groups and forums you can join to meet other intended parents and surrogates.
 Below are a few you should try:

 - The Australian Surrogacy Community on Facebook.
 This is a social group of intended parents and surrogates from around Australia.
 It is well-moderated and the community is supportive and generous with information.
-There are also regular catch-ups in many States which are organised through this group.
+There are also regular local and virtual catch-ups in many states which are organised through this group.
 I met my intended parents through this group, as lots of teams do.

 - Egg Donation Australia is another Facebook group and membership includes altruistic egg donors and egg recipients around Australia.

 - Speak to Professionals.
-Now is a good time to speak to a fertility specialist about creating embryos and how a clinic might support you in your surrogacy journey.
+You might like to speak to a fertility specialist about creating embryos and how a clinic might support you in your surrogacy journey.
 Ask other intended parents in your State which specialists and clinics they recommend.
 You might also speak to a lawyer about your options and the processes involved.
 You can book a consult with me via the link below.

 Beyond joining all the forums and groups, you also need to be prepared to connect with a surrogate, which goes beyond just being in the right place at the right time.

 You can find more information in the free Surrogacy Handbook, reading articles in the Blog, by listening to more episodes of the Surrogacy Podcast.
 You can also book in for a consult with me below, and check out the legal services I provide.